sguox002/leetcode/leetcode-all.md

 ->>

 ## intervals
+<<-1520	Maximum Number of Non-Overlapping Substrings    		34.8%	Hard
+if the substring contains c, it must contain all occurences of c. if there are multiple answers, return the one with min total length.
+- find each char's first and last index.
+- extend range using inside chars.
+- sort intervals and get the max non-overlapping substrings. always uses smaller segment first.
+Very hard.
+->>

 <<-1546	Maximum Number of Non-Overlapping Subarrays With Sum Equals Target    		43.5%	Medium
 two problems here:
 - find all subarrays with sum==target, this can be done using hashmap.